mainmatter/mainmatter.com/src/posts/2023-05-15-cli-tricks.md

 You should now be able to use this with a `gb` shorthand, making your experience smoother.
 Happy coding!

-If you are looking for a guide on using Fork to manage your Git actions, check out this blog post by Chris Manson: https://mainmatter.com/blog/2021/05/26/keeping-a-clean-git-history/
+If you are looking for a guide on using Git with visual tools like Fork, check out this blog post by Chris Manson: https://mainmatter.com/blog/2021/05/26/keeping-a-clean-git-history/